ProFormA/proformaxml/Whitepaper.md

 The file-restrictions can be specified in two ways:

 - literally.
-The directory separator is /.
+The directory separator is "/".
 A leading "/" is allowed.
 If it is missing, it is silently inserted as the first character.
 - as a regular expression  (specified regexp language in [regexp-language-restriction](#regexp-language-specification)).
 Directory separators are matched by the meta character representing any character (the dot).
+The regular expression should use "/" for literally matching the directory separator.
+A LMS, middleware, or grader is expected to query matches of full relative paths of submitted files.
+The LMS, middleware, or grader is expected to query such paths with a leading "/" character.

 The submission-restrictions element has one optional attribute: